Life is full of all kinds of people, and your drawings can be too, with these ideas and examples.

 Seen here in the top row from left to right: a Sikh turban (the dastar), a Muslim skullcap (taqiyah or topi), two Indian head coverings (chunni), and an Indian woman with a tikka and sari.
 In the second row from left to right: a Buddhist wearing a Kasaya, an Asian female (the clothing is simple enough to be a Vietnamese áo dài or a Chinese cheongsam), two hijabs (simple enough to be Al-Amira or Shayla style), and a niqab.

-Just like the faces above, the figures drawn here are really simple.
+Just like faces (above), we can indicate a lot more diversity in the poses and situations of figures, too.
 By thinking about different ages and stages (childhood, parenting, older age), we can add a whole lot more variety to the figures we sketch.
 Here are just a few examples:

 Think about different life situations (like parenthood), and different levels of ability and mobility as well.

-One thing I like to think about when doing more inclusive figures like this: even if I do a figure with a walking stick or in a wheelchair, I never want that thing to define them as OLD or DISABLED.
+One thing I like to think about when drawing more inclusive figures like this: even if I do a figure with a walking stick or in a wheelchair, I never want that thing to define them as OLD or DISABLED.
 That’s a stereotype.
-Instead, I like to include a little detail to show some character in some way, so that they’re not perceived as a stereotype (e.g. old people use smartphones too!
-A woman in a wheelchair can zip along pretty fast!).
+Instead, I like to include some little detail to show the figure doing something, using something… not just being a static figure representing a stereotype.

-Similarly to the faces you saw, adding a bit of detail to indicate different dress can indicate more inclusivity too (in the case above, the female figure is wearing a sari and maybe a choli).
+And in a similar way to the faces above, adding a bit of detail to indicate different dress can indicate more variety and inclusivity too (in the case above, the female figure is wearing a sari and maybe a choli).

 Your turn

-I hope this helps you think about how you might be more inclusive in the way you draw, wherever you draw, and whatever you draw.
+I hope this helps you think about how you might be more inclusive for your audiences in the way you draw, whatever you draw, and whoever you draw.
 And I bet you that everyone around you will really appreciate it, too.

 Other things worth reading